Hannah Xue doesn't know how to drive.

 "We're at the forefront of this technology," said Haque.
 "Every week something new happens in the autonomous driving area."

-As driverless cars continue to make national headlines, Haque and Xue are considering taking their project one step further: creating an actual product based on their findings in Cornell Tech's Startup Studio this spring.
+As driverless cars continue to make national headlines, Haque and Xue finalized their project last semester by creating a product based on their findings: a device that can calibrate a driver's trust in the vehicle.
+They are now considering taking their project one step further, by refining and expanding their product scope to participate in Cornell Tech's Startup Studio this spring.